The original Homer is thought to have perished on the island of Ios.

 Our rough collies (Darwin and Mendel when a pup)

-On a typical passage, this one from Astypalaia to Nisyros.
+On a passage from Astypalaia to Nisyros.
 That early May morning was a bit chilly.

 I earned the Yachtmaster Offshore Certficate of Competence from the Royal Yachting Association.
 I also completed the class and exam part of the Yachtmaster Ocean Certificate, and will likely complete the documented ocean passage part sailing to Antigua aboard Yankee.